akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 This means that the cluster leader member will change the `unreachable` node status to `down` automatically after the configured time of unreachability.

 This is a naïve approach to remove unreachable nodes from the cluster membership.
-It works great for crashes and short transient network partitions, but not for long network partitions.
-Both sides of the network partition will see the other side as unreachable and after a while remove it from its cluster membership.
-Since this happens on both sides the result is that two separate disconnected clusters have been created.
-This can also happen because of long GC pauses or system overload.
+It can be useful during development but in a production environment it will eventually breakdown the cluster.
+When a network partition occurs, both sides of the partition will see the other side as unreachable and remove it from the cluster.
+This results in the formation of two separate, disconnected, clusters (known as *Split Brain*).

+This behaviour is not limited to network partitions.
+It can also occur if a node in the cluster is overloaded, or experiences a long GC pause.

 @@@ warning

 We recommend against using the auto-down feature of Akka Cluster in production.
+It has multiple undesirable consequences for production systems.

-This is crucial for correct behavior if you use @ref:[Cluster Singleton](cluster-singleton.md) or
+If you are using @ref:[Cluster Singleton](cluster-singleton.md) or
-@ref:[Cluster Sharding](cluster-sharding.md), especially together with Akka @ref:[Persistence](persistence.md).
-For Akka Persistence with Cluster Sharding it can result in corrupt data in case of network partitions.
+@ref:[Cluster Sharding](cluster-sharding.md) it can break the contract provided by those features.
+Both provide a guarantee that an actor will be unique in a cluster.
+With the auto-down feature enabled, it is possible for multiple independent clusters to form (*Split Brain*).
+When this happens the guaranteed uniqueness will no longer be true resulting in undesirable behaviour in the system.

+This is even more severe when @ref:[Akka Persistence](persistence.md) is used in conjunction with Cluster Sharding.
+In this case, the lack of unique actors can cause multiple actors to write to the same journal.
+Akka Persistence operates on a single writer principle.
+Having multiple writers will corrupt the journal and make it unusable.

+Finally, even if you don't use features such as Persistence, Sharding, or Singletons, auto-downing can lead the system to form multiple small clusters.
+These small clusters will be independent from each other.
+They will be unable to communicate and as a result you may experience performance degredation.
+Once this condition occurs, it will require manual intervention in order to reform the cluster.

+Because of these issues, auto-downing should **never** be used in a production environment.

 @@@